 InitResultHandler()won't be called.
 To learn more, see Initialize the Chat SDK with APP_ID.

 SendbirdChat.init()method must be called across a client app at least once.
 It is recommended to initialize the Chat SDK with the

 onCreate()method of the

-You will need a user in order to send a message to a channel.
+You need a user in order to send a message to a channel.
 You can either create a user on our dashboard or you can use a unique ID that hasn’t been taken by any of your Sendbird application users.
-In the latter case, a new user will be automatically created in your Sendbird application before being connected.
+In the latter case, a new user is automatically created in your Sendbird application before being connected.

-For those who use the Chat SDK with local caching, refer to the sample codes on the first tab.
+For those using the Chat SDK with local caching, refer to the sample code on the first tab.
 If not, refer to the second tab.

 Note: You must receive the result of